 The purpose of this disclosure is to provide a measure of the equitability of pay within our Company.
 We believe our compensation philosophy and process yield an equitable result for all of our employees.
-During 2018, our principal executive officer was our Chief Executive Officer, Gerald Colella.
-For 2018, the combined annual total compensation for Mr. Colella was \$10,260,205, and for our median employee was \$77,485, resulting in a pay ratio of approximately 132:1.
+During 2019, our principal executive officer was our Chief Executive Officer, Gerald Colella.
+For 2019, the combined annual total compensation for Mr. Colella was \$9,669,644, and for our median employee was \$79,505, resulting in a pay ratio of approximately 122:1.

-In accordance with Item 402(u) of Regulation S-K, we identified the median employee as of December 18, 2017 (the median employee determination date) by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule for hourly employees), (B) the actual bonus, commissions and overtime or double-time received for 2017, and (C) the accounting value of any equity granted during 2017, and (ii) ranking this compensation measure for our employees from lowest to highest.
+We previously identified our median employee in 2017.
+We are required to identify the median employee once every three years unless re-calculation of the median employee is necessary or appropriate in light of material changes to our workforce composition or compensation arrangements.
+In February 2019, we acquired Electro Scientific Industries, Inc., or ESI.
+As a result of the ESI acquisition, we increased our employee population by 14%.
+Given this change to our employee population, we re-calculated our median employee identified for purposes of our 2019 CEO pay ratio.
+In accordance with applicable SEC rules, we identified the median employee as of December 18, 2019 (the median employee determination date) by (i) aggregating for each applicable employee (A) annual base salary for salaried employees (or hourly rate multiplied by expected annual work schedule for hourly employees), (B) the actual bonus, commissions and overtime or double-time received for 2019, and (C) the accounting value of any equity granted during 2019, and (ii) ranking this compensation measure for our employees from lowest to highest.
 This calculation was performed for all employees, excluding Mr. Colella, whether employed on a full-time, part-time, or seasonal basis.
-For purposes of identifying the median employee, we converted amounts paid in foreign currencies to United States Dollars based on the applicable 2017 average exchange rates as of December 18, 2017.
-Although we concluded there were no changes to our employee population or employee compensation arrangements that would significantly impact our pay ratio disclosure, the median employee for purposes of the pay ratio presented here is different than the median employee identified in the proxy statement for our 2018 Annual Meeting of Shareholders.
-The original median employee left MKS in August 2018.
-As permitted by the SEC rules, the median employee identified above is one whose compensation is substantially similar to the original median employee referenced in the proxy statement for our 2018 Annual Meeting of Shareholders based on the compensation measures used to select the original median employee.
+For purposes of identifying the median employee, we converted amounts paid in foreign currencies to United States Dollars based on the applicable 2019 average exchange rates as of December 18, 2019.